dekoza/mtgpl/docs/_sources/LRW.rst.txt

 :mtgtip:`Bog Hoodlums<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/f/2/f2459953-a4b5-4a9c-85ed-928b684d7240.jpg?1562374181|https://scryfall.com/card/lrw/100/bog-hoodlums?utm_source=api>`
    Bog Hoodlums can't block.

    When Bog Hoodlums enters the battlefield, clash with an opponent.
 If you win, put a +1/+1 counter on Bog Hoodlums.
 (Each clashing player reveals the top card of their library, then puts that card on the top or bottom.
-A player wins if their card had a higher converted mana cost.)
+A player wins if their card had a higher mana value.)

 :mtgtip:`Boggart Birth Rite<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/1/b/1bb4916d-ab50-45c9-bf7e-e7a7e761aef4.jpg?1562339943|https://scryfall.com/card/lrw/101/boggart-birth-rite?utm_source=api>`